 Ammonia can travel hundreds of miles from its source and can interact with other compounds to increase haze, form acid rain, and over-fertilize crops, forests and arctic meadows.
 It can be deposited in surface water where it contributes to eutrophication.

-In a 2002 report on Air Emissions from Animal Feeding Operations, the United States National Resource Council (NRC) evaluated nine emissions (eight gases plus “odor”) associated with feeds and manure and rated their significance as Major, Significant, Minor or Insignificant.
+In a 2002 report on Air Emissions from Animal Feeding Operations (click here to download a free PDF), the United States National Resource Council (NRC) evaluated nine emissions (eight gases plus “odor”) associated with feeds and manure and rated their significance as Major, Significant, Minor or Insignificant.
 Ammonia was the only one of the nine emissions that the NRC deemed a “Major” problem at global, national and regional levels.

 While agriculture (including livestock) contributes the bulk of nutrients that cause pollution, back yards and gardens contribute far more than one might expect.
 Homeowners in North America routinely over-fertilize their lawns to the point where the EPA estimates that in the United States, 40-60% of applied fertilizers end up in surface water.
-This means that the same percentages — only 40-60% — actually get used by the grass.
-(See “Sustainable Landscaping” – PDF format.)
+This means that the same percentages — only 40-60% — actually get used by the grass (see “Sustainable Landscaping” – PDF).

 Compost to the Rescue